 Now for the second way to alter your narrative structure…

-Don’t let the name scare you.
-Exposition is one of those advanced elements of novel writing that might sound daunting but doesn’t actually involve a whole lot of work.
+Don’t let the name scare you: Exposition is one of those advanced elements of novel writing that might sound daunting but doesn’t actually involve a whole lot of work.

 It simply means those elements of a story that are crucial to its understanding but don’t advance the plot in any way – such as events from the protagonist’s past.

-The main thing you will learn about backstory and exposition is that is best fed to the reader in bite-sized pieces…
+The main thing you need to know about backstory and exposition is that is best fed to the reader in bite-sized pieces…

 Why?
 Because talking about these things involves “freezing” the forward momentum of the narrative, and that always runs the danger of sending the reader to sleep.